IlhaanHasssan/tech264-ansible/README.md

     # Use "nginx" package // "state=present" means we need it running
     apt: pkg=nginx state=present
 ```
+   - [install nginx script](./install_nginx.yaml) can be edited here

-11. We can use `ansible-playbook install_nginx.yaml` to activate the playbook.
+1. We can use `ansible-playbook install_nginx.yaml` to activate the playbook.
 This should mean that `nginx` is installed and running.

 ## ***Create a playbook to provision the app vm***